microsoft/pai/docs/tools/how-to-setup-report-script.md

 * memory second: how much memory(GB)-second used by jobs of this category
 * gpu second: how much gpu-second used by jobs of this category

-### alert.csv
+### alert

-This file will tell you what alerts was triggered in your cluster, the script can generate this report even if you didn't set an alert manager.
+This report will tell you what alerts was triggered in your cluster, the script can generate this report even if you didn't set an alert manager.
 Because the Prometheus service will delete data that's old enough, in default setup, it only retains 15 days of data, you may want to extend the retaintion date if you want an accurate number in montly report.

-The file have following columns:
+It have following columns:

 * alert name: alert name defined in prometheus
 * host_ip: from which node this alert was triggered